 Slip and fall-related injuries are one of the most expensive types of injuries that occur in the United States.
-A person who is injured after falling at a premises can expect to lose wages and spend a large amount of money on medical costs.
+A person who is injured after falling at a premise can expect to lose wages and spend a large amount of money on medical costs.
 The Centers for Disease Control and Prevention (CDC) has found that the annual hospital costs associated with slip and falls are over $22 billion.
 Evidence related to a slip and fall is crucial to a case since it often establishes negligence or proves that the injury occurred at the place of business.
 If you or someone close to you is hurt, keeping these tips for preserving slip and fall evidence in mind may increase your chances of winning your case.

 Record Video and Obtain Photographs

 Technological advances have played a crucial role in preserving evidence related to premises liability claims.
 In the past, victims were at the mercy of the company sometimes having to fight for access to video surveillance or deal with claims that tapes recording vital seconds were missing or damaged.
-Now anyone with a mobile phone or tablet can take photos or video of the area where they fell.
+Now anyone with a mobile phone or tablet can take photos or videos of the area where they fell.
 This recorded documentation creates proof that the accident occurred, shows where the accident occurred, and allows others to see the conditions that led to the injury.

 Get Witness Information